-6 seniors critically injured in Canada bus crash that killed 15
+Canada police say bus carrying seniors did not have right of away in crash that killed 15

+He added officers were looking into whether the truck had mechanical problems.

+Lasson also said investigators had not yet been able to identify the bodies of the 15 killed, though those who were not injured were presumed to be deceased.
+He said the age range of the deceased and injured ranged between 58 and 88.
+Nineteen were women and six were men.

-DAUPHIN, Manitoba (AP) — Six of 10 seniors who survived a bus crash in Canada that killed 15 others were listed in critical condition in hospital, health officials said Friday.
+Six of 10 seniors who survived a bus crash in Canada that killed 15 others were listed in critical condition in hospital, health officials said Friday.
 They were among a group of seniors from rural Dauphin, Manitoba on a day-trip to a casino when their minibus crashed with a semi while crossing the Trans-Canada Highway.

 The remaining four were also in hospital, where most of the injured were dealing with head injuries and broken bones.